SaschaDoe/HowToSoftwareDevelopment/ConsiderWhileCodingAndReviewing.md

 </details>

-## Speziell im Review
+## Review Tipps
-* Reviewe auch die Changelog-Kommentare
+* review also the changelog commentars
-* Reviewe auch die Tests (nach verständlichkeit und Äquivalenzklassenabdeckung)
+* review also tests (do you understand them, is something missing?)
-* Reviewe ggf. passende Doku
+* review also docu
-* Lasse einen Reviewer allein durch das changeset gehen (und finde so heraus, ob jemand sich auch allein zurechtfindet)
+* the one that reviews your code should see it beforehand alone